Brazil–United States relations during the João Goulart government

-Brazil–United States relations during the João Goulart government (1961–1964) gradually deteriorated, culminating in American support for the ousting of the Brazilian president in the 1964 coup d'état in Brazil.
-Although the dynamics of the crisis were primarily Brazilian, American actions progressively increased the chances of the occurrence and success of a rebellion against the government.
-Historians differ on the inevitability of a clash between the Goulart and John F. Kennedy/Lyndon B. Johnson administrations, the relative importance of the attrition points, and the timing of when the U.S. government decided to support the Brazilian's deposition - earlier, as in 1962, or later, only in 1963.
+Brazil–United States relations during the presidency of João Goulart (1961–1964) gradually deteriorated, culminating in American support for the ousting of Goulart in the 1964 coup d'état in Brazil.
+Although the crisis' dynamics were primarily Brazilian, American actions progressively increased the chances of the occurrence and success of a rebellion against the government.
+Historians differ on the inevitability of a clash between the Goulart and John F. Kennedy/Lyndon B. Johnson administrations, the relative importance of the attrition points, and the timing the U.S. government's decision to support the Goulart's ousting - earlier, as in 1962, or later, only in 1963.

 Jango, as the Brazilian president was known, took office already distrustful of the Americans because of his connections with the radical left in the unions, although he was not considered a communist.
 Even so, the year 1962 did not start out negative, and Goulart managed to have a good relationship with Kennedy.
 There were several points of attrition.
 Internationally, the Brazilian government continued its Independent Foreign Policy, expanding its ties outside the Western bloc and disagreeing in part with the American proposals against Cuba.
 Domestically, it paid less attention to economic stabilization and limited the remittance of profits from American companies in Brazil.
 In 1963, Goulart made concessions and an attempt at stabilization, the Triennial Plan, but did not find the necessary American support for its success and hardened his position with the U.S. In Washington there was also concern about leftist forces such as governor Leonel Brizola, who took over subsidiaries of American companies, and the Peasant Leagues.